 There are various places to park in Exmouth and prices vary.
-The cheapest is at the Long Stay Car Park on Maer Road (EX8 2DB) with 330 spaces very close to the RNLI building at $\pounds$ 6 per day.
+The cheapest is at the Long Stay Car Park on Maer Road (EX8 2DB) with c.
+220 spaces close to the RNLI building at £6 per day.
 It uses the RingGo app location 42940.